Oli4/eyeseg/README.md

     octseg -i /path/to/data -o /path/to/processed layers
     ```

-### Compute and quantify Drusen
+### Compute Drusen
-To compute and quantify drusen use the `octseg drusen` command.
-Make sure the output path is the same as you used for the `layers` command.
+To compute drusen use the `octseg drusen` command.
+Make sure the output path is the same as you used for the `octseg layers` command.

++ Compute drusen for volumes located in the current folder and layers saved in ./processed.
+Here a default drusen threshold of 2 is used for filtering drusen.
+    ```shell
+    octseg drusen
+    ```

+### Quantify Drusen
+To quantify drusen use the `octseg quantify` command.
+Make sure the output path is the same as you used for the `octseg drusen` command.
 Results are saved in a file `drusen_results.csv` under the output path.
-See examples below:
+See an example below:

-+ Compute and quantify drusen for volumes located in the current folder and layers saved in ./processed.
++ Quantify drusen for volumes located in the current folder and drusen saved in ./processed.
 The options in this example command specify the default quantification grid.
     ```shell
-    octseg drusen -r 0.8 -r 1.8 -s 1 -s 4 -o 0 -o 45
+    octseg quantify -r 0.8 -r 1.8 -s 1 -s 4 -o 0 -o 45
     ```

 #### The quantification grid